MostafaSoleimani/infinite-scroll/README.md

 - JavaScript is used to dynamically add new items to the RSS bar, ensuring it scrolls infinitely without interruption.

 ## Contributing Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change. ## License This project is licensed under the MIT License. ## Contact For any questions or feedback, please reach out to [mostafasoleimani1987@gmail.com](mailto:mostafasoleimani1987@gmail.com).
+For major changes, please open an issue first to discuss what you would like to change.

+## Contact For any questions or feedback, please reach out to [mostafasoleimani1987@gmail.com](mailto:mostafasoleimani1987@gmail.com).